Have You Been Searching For Misophonia Treatment?

 Common Misophonia Triggers:

 Many People Struggle With Misophonia

 Misophonia was thought to be a rare disorder, but as it’s becoming well more known, more people are sharing their personal struggles.
 Women seem to report Misophonia more than men.
 But, the male to female ratio is not officially known.
 Misophonia usually appears around the preteen/teen years but can occur later on in life.
-It often begins in the home in reaction to a parent or other family member but can also begin from a traumatic event.
+It often begins in the home in reaction to a parent or other family member, but can also begin from a traumatic event.
 Also, Misophonia can run in families.
-If you are struggling with Misophonia, you might have a family member struggling too, or they are possibly sensitive to sensory stimuli.
+If you are struggling with Misophonia, you might have a family member struggling too.
 Lastly, while most people with Misophonia have auditory triggers, some people also have visual triggers.
 Repetitive visual triggers are called Misokinesia.
-An example of this is someone tapping their pen repeatedly.
+An example of this is someone shaking their leg or foot repeatedly.

 Working with a Misophonia therapist can help.

 While there has not been a lot of past Misophonia research, current research is showing to be quite exciting.
 Mainly, Misophonia creates heightened autonomic nervous system arousal with a resulting negative emotional reactivity.
 The amygdala (brain’s alarm) sets off the flight/fight/freeze reaction which then creates panic, anger, rage, or disgust in a person.
 Undoubtably, that person will probably flee the scene.
 Basically, telling a person with Misophonia that “these sounds can’t harm you” or “calm down” doesn’t work because the brain reaction happens in milliseconds.